 While millions of Canadians and hundreds of thousands of small businesses are suffering from the coronavirus crisis, Canada’s Big 6 Banks gouged out record profits of more than $46 billion in 2019 and more than $41 billion in 2020 and more than $57 billion in 2021!

-That works out to more than $22 million in profit every hour banks are open – almost triple their profits in 2010!
+That works out to more than $20 million in profit every hour banks are open – almost triple their profits in 2010!

 The heads of the Big 6 Banks were also paid a total of $75 million in 2019 ($12.5 million each on average), and a total of $66.4 million in 2020 ($11 million each on average), and a total of $74.4 million in 2021 ($12.4 million each on average).